-NC coal plant emissions might play role in state suicide numbersMay 13th, 2013 in Psychology & Psychiatry /
+NC coal plant emissions might play role in state suicide numbersMay 13, 2013 in Medicine & Health / Psychology & Psychiatry

 New research from Wake Forest Baptist Medical Center finds that suicide, while strongly associated with psychiatric conditions, also correlates with environmental pollution.